deepakricky/learning/README.md

 FOR LOOP WITH ELSE:
 An optional else can be used with a for loop if the code is to be executed when the loops exhausts.

+THE BREAK STATEMENT:
+‘break’ is used to come out of the loop when encountered.
+It instructs the program to – exit the loop now.